 You look on eBay, Amazon, Craigslist and the toy is 10 times the retail asking price.

 In hopes of the toy actually being stocked, you wait.
 And wait.
 And wait.

 A few days before Christmas, you give in and buy something else.
 A substitute.
 Something the same manufacturer has created similar to what was actually wanted but different enough to not be the “ultimate coveted toy”.
 And on Christmas day, you have one very disappointed child.

 In hopes your child will be happy with the substitute gift, you move one.
 The toy companies don’t, neither does your child.
 “You promised” or “Santa thinks I’m bad,” is all you really hear.

-The manufacturers start once again heavily marketing that coveted toy online, on TV, within games and then, there you have it; you are back at the store buying the promised gift, post-holiday on a blustery day in February.
+The manufacturers start once again heavily advertising that coveted toy online, on TV, within games and then, there you have it; you are back at the store buying the promised gift, post-holiday on a blustery day in February.

 This is not a coincidence.
-This is the strategy of economics, marketing and psychology.
+This is the strategy of economics, advertising and psychology.
 The toy manufacturers heavily advertise pre-holiday, create a shortage in the midst of holiday but offer a substitute, resupply post-holiday and heavily advertise.

 Now that you know how it work, will you still be in-line next year post-holiday?

 By: Edan Gelt, CMD, MBA